 - Cooked onion rings.
 Place the onion rings in a large freezer zip-top plastic bag or freezer container with a tight lid.

 - Coated, uncooked onion rings.
 Coat the onion rings as directed in the recipe and place in a single layer on a baking sheet pans that will fit in your freezer.
-Freeze 1 to 2 hours until completely frozen.
+Freeze 2 hours or until completely frozen.
 Gently place them in a large freezer zip-top plastic bag or freezer container with a tight lid.

 How can I reheat frozen onion rings

 - Reheating frozen cooked onion rings.
 To reheat and keep that crispy outside crust, place in a single layer on a foil-lined baking sheet and bake at 400 degrees for about 15 minutes.
 If reheating them in the air fryer from the freezer, bake or air fry them at 375-390 degrees for 8 minutes and check them for browning.

 - Frying uncooked, coated frozen Perfectly Crunchy Vidalia Onion Rings.
 Heat oil in a large heavy pot as directed in the recipe to 360 to 375 degrees.
 Gently place them in the hot oil and fry 3 or 4 at a time for about 2 minutes on each side or until golden.
 Drain on paper towels.

 How to store Vidalia Onions